upleveled/express-guest-list-api-memory-data-store/README.md

 [![Open in CodeSandbox](https://img.shields.io/badge/Open%20in-CodeSandbox-blue?style=flat-square&logo=codesandbox)](https://githubbox.com/upleveled/express-guest-list-api-memory-data-store)

 This will import the code from this repo to a new Devbox on CodeSandbox.
-Once it has been imported, fork the Devbox to your account with the "Fork" button at the top right corner.
+Once it has been imported, create a copy of the Devbox in your account with the "Fork" button at the top right corner.
 This will automatically fork and start your application.

 ## Related